choppystick/vba-sudoku-solver/readme.md

 # Excel Sudoku Solver

-An advanced Sudoku solver implemented in Microsoft Excel, utilizing linear programming techniques to solve puzzles efficiently.
+An advanced Sudoku puzzle solver implemented as a Microsoft Excel spreadsheet, leveraging the power of linear programming techniques to efficiently solve puzzles of varying difficulty.
+This tool combines Excel's native functionalities with custom VBA macros and scripts to provide a user-friendly interface for inputting unsolved Sudoku grids and obtaining solutions through mathematical optimization methods.

 ## Features